ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/4th Level/Acid Minefield.md

 	- When an orb is reduced to 0 health, it detonates.
 All creatures within its explosion radius must make a Dexterity saving throw.
 		- On a failed save, they take damage from the explosion.
 		- On a successful save, they take half as much damage from the explosion.
-	- Orbs created by this psycast are reduced to 0 health when the psycast ends.
+	- Orbs created by this psycast are reduced to 0 health when this psycast ends.
 	- Orbs are immune to corrosion damage and psychic damage.
 - **Stats**:
 	- 4 Acid Orbs. (+1 Orb)